- If the SD card is not detected in Windows 10, this is probably caused by a problematic driver.

 If Windows can’t recognize your SD card, be sure to move this switch and check if that helps.
 This is a relatively common problem, so be sure to check if your SD card is locked.

 5. Try to access your reader before you insert the card

 If your Windows 10 can’t recognize an SD card, you might want to try this simple workaround.
 According to users, you just have to access your card reader before you insert your card.

 Your PC will inform you that the drive is empty and ask you to insert your card.

 After inserting the card you’ll be asked to format it.
 Click on OK and the card should be now recognized and ready to use.
 Keep in mind that formatting the card will remove all files from it, so be sure to back them up beforehand.

-- Right click the Start Button to open Win + X menu.
+- Right-click the Start button to open the Win + X menu.
 Now select Disk Management from the list.